Skip to content

 fialr

-version 1.0 platform macOS / Linux / Windows integrity BLAKE3-verified
+version 1.0 platform macOS / Linux inference local llm / vectors integrity BLAKE3-verified

-fialr treats files as long-term digital assets.
-It assigns cryptographic identity, classifies sensitivity, enforces naming conventions, detects duplicates, and structures your corpus for both human discovery and machine-native applications.
+fialr treats files as long-term digital assets with local AI at the foundation.
+It assigns cryptographic identity, classifies sensitivity, generates vector embeddings for semantic discovery, and structures your corpus into an adaptive, machine-native archive.

 Content hash as identity